Henry le Despenser: Birth and ancestry

 Henry le Despenser was the youngest son of Edward le Despenser (1310–1342), by his wife Anne Ferrers (died 1367), daughter of Sir Ralph Ferrers of Groby.
 Henry was born around 1342, the year that his father was killed at the siege of Vannes.
 He and his three brothers all grew up to become soldiers.
 His eldest brother Edward Despenser, 1st Baron Despenser (1336–1375) was reputed to be one of the greatest knights of his age: he and Henry fought together for Pope Urban V in his war against Milan in 1369.

 Comparatively little is known of his other siblings: Hugh le Despenser fought abroad and died in Padua in March 1374, Thomas fought in France and died unmarried in 1381 and Gilbert le Despenser died in 1382.
 Their sister Joan was a nun at Shaftesbury Abbey until her death in 1384.

 The le Despenser family originated from the lords of Gomiécourt in north-eastern France.
-Henry's grandmother Eleanor de Clare was a granddaughter of Edward I of England.

-Henry's great-grandfather Hugh le Despenser, 1st Earl of Winchester (1262–1326) and grandfather Hugh Despenser the Younger (1286–1326), who was a favourite of Edward II, were both exiled and later executed after the rebellion of Queen Isabella and her lover Mortimer against Edward II.
+Henry's grandmother Eleanor de Clare was a niece of Edward II of England.
+Henry's great-grandfather Hugh le Despenser, 1st Earl of Winchester (1262–1326) and grandfather Hugh Despenser the Younger (1286–1326), who was a favourite of Edward II, were both exiled and later executed after the rebellion of Queen Isabella and her lover Mortimer against Edward.
 Hugh le Despenser had become Edward II's adviser, holding power until the king's defeat at the Battle of Bannockburn, but he was later restored to favour.
 His son was appointed the king's chamberlain and enjoyed a still larger share of royal favour.
 The barons were hostile to the Despensers, due to their acquired wealth and perceived arrogance, and in 1321 they were banished.
-Their sentences were soon afterwards annulled and from 1322 they played an important role in the governing of the country, but in 1326 Isabella acted against them and both men were tried and executed.
+Their sentences were afterwards annulled and from 1322 they played an important role in the governing of the country, but in 1326 Isabella acted against them and both men were tried and executed.

 In 1375, Despenser's nephew Thomas le Despenser, 1st Earl of Gloucester succeeded his father Edward.
 Thomas was captured and killed following the attempt to restore Richard II in the Epiphany Rising.